-Chances are you already have persona's you typically reach out to, so keep them in mind and let's take it a step further.
+Chances are you already have buyer persona's, so keep them in mind and let's take it a step further.

-It's helpful to create a table like the one below that the team can use as a rubric while they get a feel for the information.
+It's helpful to create a table the team can use while they get a feel for the process.
 The table matches content topics or pages to persona types you know are likely to be consuming them (taken from snitcher.com).